michaeljklein/sd-prompt-pinning/README.md

 - It’s fit for problems where the input is a matrix and the metric is smooth.
 - In practice, it converges exponentially.
 - Downside(s):
-    - Difficult to specify “small” distance from original prompt, so may need to use euclidean distance or similar.
+  + Because it's difficult to specify “small” distance from original prompt, the current approach is to limit the `L2`-norm from the original weights.
-        - This means that certain tokens could get “washed out” with larger allowed distances.
+    * This means that certain tokens could get “washed out” with larger allowed distances.
-    - A sufficiently-large sample is required _per attempt_.
+  + A sufficiently-large sample is required _per attempt_.
     For many cases, `8-16` images are likely sufficient, but assuming efficiency of “perfect” binary search, it will require around `3*num_tokens` steps to converge, or `3*num_tokens*batch_size` images.
-        - By the way, binary search is about as efficient as stable diffusion: a few manual experiments showed that `2^steps` is approximately `bits_of_output` for "good" convergence, at least with `DPM++ SDE Karras`.
+    * By the way, binary search is about as efficient as Stable Diffusion: a few manual experiments showed that `2^steps` is approximately `bits_of_output` for "good" convergence, at least with `DPM++ SDE Karras`.

 ## Guide